(A) No political subdivision shall require a video service provider to obtain from it any authority to provide video service within its boundaries.

 (4) The provider shall give a subscriber at least thirty days' advance, written notice before removing a channel from the provider's video service, but no such notice is required if the provider must remove the channel because of circumstances beyond its control.

-(6) The provider shall not disconnect all or part of a subscriber's video service for failure of the subscriber to pay its video service bill, until the bill is at least forty-five days past due.
+(7) The provider shall not disconnect all or part of a subscriber's video service for failure of the subscriber to pay any amount of its video service bill, until the amount is at least fourteen days past due.